Pentagon admits it has been testing wreckage from UFO crashes?

 “They have been able to learn some things about the materials of construction which hold tremendous promise as futuristic materials which will change our lives forever.”

-He said he first made the request in 2017 – which took three years for the DIA to fulfill – after it was revealed the Pentagon had been studying UFOs under the Advanced Aerospace Threat Identification Program (AATIP).
+He said he first made the request in 2017 – which took three years for the DIA to fulfill – after it was revealed the Pentagon had been Advanced Aerospace Threat Identification Program (AATIP).

 “The article mentioned that anomalous debris from UFOs (now called UAPs) was being analyzed by a private defense contractor,” Bragalia said.